Robin0265/ENGR0101_AutomatedCar/README.md

 # ENGR0101
-A Hitchhiker's Guide to ME, specialized for SCUPI ME students.
+A Hitchhiker's Guide to projects of Mechanical Engineering, specialized for ***SCUPI ME students***.

 ## Structure